ezio1119/freemarket_sample_56b/README.md

 - belongs_to :user
 - has_many :comments, dependent: :destroy
 - has_many :attached, dependent: :destroy
-- has_many :item_category
+- has_many :item_categories
-- has_many :categorys, through: :item_category
+- has_many :categories, through: :item_categories

 ## Categoryテーブル